rohannelson/light-mixing/README.md

 - [] Make high scores in local storage?

 - [] Add a bit more white space.

+- [x] Make it so there are the right number of colours available and they are randomly distributed.

+- [x] Make it drag and drop instead of click.

 - [x] Change from squares to circles and add 'glow'